-Useful NHS dental information if looking for an emergency appointment or regular dental care:
+Useful telephone numbers for NHS dental information, for an emergency appointment or regular dental care:

 NHS Clinics with spaces – 01639 683054 (regular NHS dental care)

 Local Health Board – 01792 601800 (all dental enquiries)